hllgame/hllwiki/docs/beginnersguide.md

 Leave {{ icon('truck_supply') }}supply trucks for {{ icon('engineer') }}Engineers to build nodes{{ icon('node_munitions') }}{{ icon('node_manpower') }}{{ icon('node_fuel') }} or {{ icon('officer') }}Officer/{{ icon('commander') }}Commander to build {{ icon('garrison') }}garrison.

-Grenades have no affect on enemy tanks, you need a sachel or AT weapon to destory them.
+Grenades have no affect on enemy tanks, you need a sachel or AT weapon to destroy them.

 ## Supplies
 {{ icon('supplies') }} Supplies are essential part of winning.
 Supplies allow {{ icon('officer') }}officers or {{ icon('commander') }}commanders to build garrisons so the team can redeploy near the objective.
 They also allow {{ icon('engineer') }}Engineers to build nodes{{ icon('node_munitions') }}{{ icon('node_manpower') }}{{ icon('node_fuel') }} which increase rate at which resources generate per minute for commander to use their various abilities.